-- 3.8.1 identify those Athletes who will be required to attend an Evaluation Session; - 3.8.2 supervise Classifiers to ensure that these Classification Rules are properly applied during Classification; - 3.8.3 manage Protests in consultation with World Para Athletics; and - 3.8.4 liaise with the relevant Competition organisers to ensure that all travel, accommodation and other logistics are arranged in order that Classifiers may carry out their duties at the Competition. - 3.9 A Chief Classifier may delegate specific responsibilities and/or transfer specific tasks to other appropriately qualified Classifiers, or other appropriately qualified World Para Athletics officers or representatives, and/or appropriately qualified persons in the local organising committee of a Competition.
+- 3.8.2 supervise Classifiers to ensure that these Classification Rules are properly applied during Classification; - 3.8.3 manage Protests in consultation with World Para Athletics; and - 3.8.4 liaise with the relevant Competition organisers to ensure that all travel, accommodation and other logistics are arranged in order that Classifiers may carry out their duties at the Competition. - 3.9 A Chief Classifier may delegate specific responsibilities and/or transfer specific tasks to other appropriately qualified Classifiers, or other appropriately qualified World Para Athletics officers or representatives, and/or appropriately qualified persons in the local organising committee of a Competition.